outdreamer/build-a-cure/docs/tasks/examples.md

 				- abstracted & standardized to interface components:
 					- find (change types and/or system structures like differences) in problem space, then find connecting structures of structured values & output structures

-# interface query design logic examples
+# interface query-building logic examples

 ## example of advantages of applying alternate interfaces, for selecting interfaces